sort-imports

 import config from './config'

-// 'side-effect' - Side effect imports
+// 'value-side-effect' - Side effect imports

 import './set-production-env.js'

-// side-effect-style - Side effect style imports
+// value-side-effect-style - Side effect style imports

 import './styles.scss'